alexwarddev1230/steamworks.js/README.md

 Steps:
 - I installed a VM with OpenSuse (glibc 2.31, rust, dev-tools)
 - I built the steamworks.js project binary's /linux64 files
-- I copied those files and created a repo with an npm dep of steamworks.js
+- I copied those files and created a repo with an npm dep of steamworks.js (i.e. this repo)
 - I published a npm package from the exact steamworks.js source, but added a build step to copy the compiled binary over the default one
 - I published the package and used this npm dep instead of the original steamworks.js in my project